dh4/gallerize.js/README.md

 </script>
 ```

 The above shows the minimal configuration.
-See the section below for more options
+See the configuration section below for more options.

+### Styling

+vGallery.js is not designed to display a styled gallery by default.
+It requires you to style the elements used (`gallery` and `nav`, `prev`, `next`, `text` if they are used).
+At a bare minimum, you will need to add a height and width to the `gallery` element.

+Look at the examples in the demos directory for good starting points on styling the gallery.

 ## Configuration